 Inland bathing water quality

-The annual report of the results of bathing water quality monitoring is available at:
+The annual reports of the monitoring results of bathing water quality:

-Report by EGY (Special Secretariat for Water) on the quality of bathing waters in Greece 2010
+Report by General Secretariat for Natural Environment and Water on the quality of bathing waters in Greece 2022

-Report by EGY (Special Secretariat for Water) on the quality of bathing waters in Greece 2011
+Report by General Secretariat for Natural Environment and Water on the quality of bathing waters in Greece 2021

-Report by EGY (Special Secretariat for Water) on the quality of bathing waters in Greece 2012
+Report by General Secretariat for Natural Environment and Water on the quality of bathing waters in Greece 2020

-Report by EGY (Special Secretariat for Water) on the quality of bathing waters in Greece 2013
+Report by General Secretariat for Natural Environment and Water on the quality of bathing waters in Greece 2019

 Created by ROIKOS S.A. | Powered by Drupal